sakoula/XiaoMi-Air-6200U/README.md

 The card in the laptop is `Intel® Dual Band Wireless-AC 8260`

-* Bluetooth works if using a VM to inject the FW
+* Bluetooth works if using a VM to inject the FW or use injectors

+* `IntelBluetoothFirmware.kext`
+* `IntelBluetoothInjector.kext`

 ### Ethernet
 [up up up](#)